pgierz/MyPythonModules/README.md

 [1] from plot_tools import plot_var_from_ncdf_file

 ```
+if this import successfully goes through, everything is configured correctly.
+Go celebrate with a coffee! :coffee:

 # How to use
 I'll probably add a detailed description to this in the next several days/weeks.
 In principle, two important modules are ready to use: